IOKernel/Sangatsu/README.md

 ```python
 python3 chess-bot.py
 ```
-To start a second game, type y in the terminal when prompted.
+To start a second game, type 'start' in the terminal AFTER starting a new match.

 ## Contributing